Ollefm/Klanger/README.md

 2. Wait for all of the dependencies to be installed until you see a qr code in the stackblitz terminal

-if the install fails, press ctrl + c in the stackblitz terminal and run `npm install && npm run dev` agian
+if the install fails, press ctrl + c in the stackblitz terminal and run `npm install && npm run dev` again

 3. Download the `Expo Go` from the App Store or Google Play.

 4. Scan the qr-code from the stackblitz terminal

-5. Open the application in `Expo Go` on your phone (don't use the preview)
+5. Open the application in `Expo Go` on your phone (don't use the stackblitz preview)

 ## What the group has accomplished so far